 Signature clothes of the decades

-How to look sophisticated in animal prints without looking like one wants to feature the animal for Halloween is a challenge at any age.
+To look sophisticated in animal prints is a challenge at any age.
+Nobody wants to look like a feature of the animal as a Halloween costume shopped from the own closet.
 But the older one gets, the more urgent it is to get it right.
-Here I want to share what I found that works and what does not.

-- Animal prints should be in the colors (or close to the colors) of the animal’s fur or skin so you can treat the animal print as a neutral.
+- Animal prints should be in the colors (or close to the colors) of the animal’s fur or skin.
+In this case, you can treat the animal print as a neutral.

-- Animal print requires tailored clean, sleek and simple cuts like a shirt dress, a pencil skirt, cardigan.
-Style them like you style your neutrals (see OOTD).
+- Animal print requires tailored clean, sleek and simple cuts like a shirt dress, pencil skirt or cardigan.
+Style the pattern like you style your neutrals.

-- Animal print scarves, pumps, clutches, totes, satchels are great bets.
+- Animal print scarves, pumps, clutches, totes, satchels are easy to style.

-- Wearing animal print with pieces that harmonize with the print rather than compete with it is a safe bet.
+- Wearing animal print with pieces that harmonize with the print rather than compete with each other it is a safe bet as well.